 We’ve gotten our fair share of practice in driving in new places and foreign countries, and though I’m not about to join the cast of Fast and Furious 8 anytime soon and parachute land a car from a plane, I’d consider myself a reasonably adept driver.
-Driving the twisty country roads of Ireland, winding up through the hilly small towns of Majorca with medieval structures almost swiping your side view mirrors, and hugging the cliff edge on the back side of Maui come to mind as some of our more adventurous driving experiences.
-And just a normal day navigating the mess of overpacked streets and highways of our hometown Los Angeles is probably more stressful and complicated than most places.
+Driving the twisty country roads of Ireland, winding up through the hilly small towns of Majorca with medieval structures almost swiping your side view mirrors, and hugging the cliff edge on the back side of Maui come to mind as some of our more adventurous driving experiences, so I didn’t think twice about driving in Croatia.

 Which is why I wondered, why was I honked at so many times?
 I don’t think I’ve had more honks sent my direction, ever.
 They weren’t mean, aggressive honks, like when people lay on their horn and then speed up so they can shoot you a nasty look or unfriendly gesture.
 It was more like a short, “beep beep, move over,” or “beep beep, hurry up!”